agmsmith/DBForHaiku/README.md

 you'll need to authorize this Dropbox client to access your Dropbox.
 It is setup to only have access to its own Apps folder (python_cli), so none of your existing files are in danger.

+Note that the code has a dropbox developer key that only works for the first 50 users.
+If this program gets popular enough, it may be worthwhile registering it with Dropbox, but that means creating an icon, writing up docs, doing a web page, etc.

 ##To give the scripts the proper credentials for Dropbox: